alexlabuda/alex-labuda/content/blog/rmarkdown/index.markdown

-*This is a work in progress blog post where we will try to predict chocolate bar ratings based on various features*
+*In this post, we will be predicting chocolate bar ratings based on a variety of features*

 ## The Data